awsdocs/amazon-ec2-user-guide-windows/doc_source/Instances.md

 Amazon EC2 supports On\-Demand instances \(the default\), Spot instances, and Reserved Instances\.
 For more information, see [Instance Purchasing Options](instance-purchasing-options.md)\.

 **Q\.
 Can I remotely manage a fleet of EC2 instances *and* machines in my hybrid environment?**
-Amazon Elastic Compute Cloud \(Amazon EC2\) Run Command lets you remotely and securely manage the configuration of your Amazon EC2 instances, virtual machines \(VMs\) and servers in hybrid environments, or VMs from other cloud providers\.
-For more information, see [Systems Manager Remote Management \(Run Command\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
+AWS Systems Manager lets you remotely and securely manage the configuration of your Amazon EC2 instances, and your on\-premises instances and virtual machines \(VMs\) in hybrid environments, including VMs from other cloud providers\.
+For more information, see the *[AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/)*\.